1 Restrained Tradition: Ginkakuji (Temple of the Silver Pavilion)

 The concept of shibusa attempts to find a compromise between spontaneity and a high level of taste --between the need for escape and the desire for order and tranquillity.
 Shibui aesthetics, which favour values such as austerity, asymmetry, naturalness, and subdued colours, is toward the restrained end of the Restraint-Exuberance Continuum.
 At the same time, however, it emphasizes "spontaneity of effect" --creating an atmosphere that appears to be relaxed and spontaneous, even if it is not truly spontaneous.

-These issues, among others are explored in our book, Spon-taneity in Japanese Art and Culture (see "About Us" in the menu at the top).
+These issues, among others are explored in our book, Spon-taneity in Japanese Art and Culture (see Books on Japan in the menu at the top).

 11 Shibui artifact